-Footnote (ii): During the year, the Holding company has acquired intangibles in the form of customer contracts from Simba Logistics Private Limited and its promoters for a consideration of Rs.
+Footnote (i): During the years ended March 31, 2023 and March 31, 2022, the Holding company has acquired intangibles in the form of customer contracts from Simba Logistics Private Limited and its promoters for a consideration of Rs.
 120 millions.
 While assessing the useful life, the same shall be amortised in the year of acquisition only since the asset has a relatively short useful life due to the economic benefits from the asset being realized within a short period and therefore amortisation has been done within the first year of acquisition.
 The asset's value has declined rapidly, its worth diminishing quickly over time.
 This is due to uncertain customer behaviour making the asset obsolete, reducing the asset's value to Nil in the year of acquisition.